Tin Man (Star Trek: The Next Generation): Production

 Harry Groener made his first appearance in Star Trek as the Betazoid Tam Elbrun, the first male of the species seen on screen.
 Michael Cavanaugh also appeared as Captain Robert DeSoto of the USS Hood.
 DeSoto had first been mentioned in the pilot of The Next Generation, "Encounter at Farpoint", as Commander William Riker's former commanding officer.
 In a deleted scene, it would have been mentioned that DeSoto and Picard had served together as lieutenants previously.
-The character would go on to be mentioned later in the series in "The Pegasus", and in the Star Trek: Deep Space Nine episode "Treachery, Faith, and the Great River" as well as in several non-canon books.
+The character would go on to be mentioned later in the series in "The Pegasus", and in the Star Trek: Deep Space Nine episode "Treachery, Faith, and the Great River" as well as in several non-canonical books.
 "Tin Man" was directed by Robert Sheerer, who was disappointed with the result as he felt he could have created a better episode.

 The creation of Gomtuu required work across several different departments on the series.
 Rick Sternbach and Greg Jein's design for the external appearance of Gomtuu was inspired by the thermal pods in the 1984 science fiction film The Adventures of Buckaroo Banzai Across the 8th Dimension.
 The special effect in which a chair was formed on the creature's bridge was created by visual effects supervisor Robert Legato, who created a wax chair and melted it, then played it backwards in reverse motion for the effects shot.
 The interior sound of Gomtuu was a recording of sound editor James Wolvington's stomach through a stethoscope.
 Furthermore, the musical score for the episode was a Star Trek debut for Jay Chattaway, who from towards the end of the fourth season onwards would begin to alternate work on episodes with Dennis McCarthy.

 Reception

 Broadcast

 "Tin Man" aired in broadcast syndication during the week commencing April 23, 1990.
 It received Nielsen ratings of 10.2, reflecting the percentage of all households watching the episode during its timeslot.
 This placed it as the third highest viewed syndicated show of the week, but saw a decrease from the 11.7 percent who watched the previous first run episode, "Captain's Holiday".
-But, it was seen by more viewers than the following episode, "Hollow Pursuits", which received a Nielsen rating of 9.8 percent.
+However, it was seen by more viewers than the following episode, "Hollow Pursuits", which received a Nielsen rating of 9.8 percent.